KDE/digikam-doc/setup_application/database_settings.rst

 Database Migration
 ------------------

 digiKam comes up with an exclusive tool named **Database Migration**, that allows users to migrate their data.
-For example, the migration tool can help you move all your data from a SQLite database into a MySQL database, or vice versa.
+For example, the migration tool can help you move all your data from a SQLite database into a MariaDB database, or vice versa.

 To migrate to another database, go to :menuselection:`Settings --> Database Migration...`.
 A dialog box appears: